HL7/smart-health-cards-and-links/input/pagecontent/cards-specification.md

 #### Signing *Health Cards*

 * Issuers sign Health Card VCs (Verifiable Credentials) with a signing key (private key)
-* Issuer publish the corresponding public key (public key) at `/.well-known/jwks.json`
+* Issuers publish the corresponding public key (public key) at `/.well-known/jwks.json`
 * Wallets and Verifiers use the public key to verify Issuer signatures on Health Cards

 <p></p>